bartenbach/taskmobar/README.md

   task
 }
 ```
-you may not want the `clear; task` part, but i like the refresh and see the updated task queue.
+you may not want the `clear; task` part, but i like to refresh and see the updated task queue.